julienvanbeveren/react-datetime-picker/README.md

 # React Datetime Picker

-> A fully customizable datetime picker component library for React.js
+> A fully customizable datetime picker component library made with and for React.ts

 ## Installation